Camp LakePoint Safety Guidelines

 - Check-in team members will wear face masks or facial coverings.

-- Parents must have drop-off/pick-up car tag clearly visible.
+- Parents must have a drop-off/pick-up car tag clearly visible.

 CAMPERS AND PARENTS